bagel88/deej-bagel-custom/README.md

-# Deej - Custom Build with Serial Error Recovery
+# Deej - PipeWire Edition with Enhanced Features

-This is a custom build of [Deej](https://github.com/omriharel/deej) with enhanced serial error recovery capabilities, specifically designed to handle WINE game launches and other serial connection disruptions gracefully.
+This is a custom build of [Deej](https://github.com/omriharel/deej) with **native PipeWire support** and enhanced features, specifically designed for modern Linux systems with PipeWire audio server.

 ## 🚀 Features